TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `copy()`

-Returns a shallow copy of the APGateway instance.
+Returns a shallow copy of the Gateway instance.

 #### `requestTransformations( transformations )`

-Returns the current request transformations or the APGateway instance for quick chaining
+Returns the current request transformations or the Gateway instance for quick chaining

 * `transformations`: `[function]`